 Join Montreal Holocaust survivors as they commemorate the 80th anniversary of Kristallnacht, the pogrom organized by the Nazis on November 9 and 10, 1938.
-It marked the intensification of a regime of terror against the Jews of the Third Reich, and was met with total indifference from the international community.
+It marked the intensification of a regime of terror against the Jews of the Third Reich, which was met with indifference of the international community.